 I was drawn to the foundation because they had an initiative that worked solely with the faith community, FAITHS Initiative.

 I came to the foundation as a lay leader with the FAITHS initiative, volunteering my time to get it up and running and working on the grantmaking, and race and relations planning committee representing my small congregation, West Side Missionary Baptist Church.
 I strongly believed in the mission of the foundation to be a social justice funder who had invested deeply in my community.
 After a few years, the foundation offered me a part-time position which has lasted more than 20 years.

 Are you active in any volunteer activities?

-I am currently on the Episcopal Impact Fund and regularly volunteer in my community as well as provide pro-bono grant writing to congregations and faith-based organizations.
+I am a board member of the Episcopal Impact Fund and Sisters of St. Joseph Healthcare Foundation, a member of the Association of Black Foundation Executives (ABFE), Black Funders Network, Northern California Grantmakers, Emerging Practitioners in Philanthropy, Bay Area Interfaith Leaders, and regularly volunteer in my congregation and community as well as provide pro-bono support, training, grant writing to congregations and faith-based organizations.